xiongrxchn/IntelBri.github.io/index.md

 ### 3.2 Sensor(s) Used

-In this project, the team leverage and collect signals from sensor mounted on a testing vehicle (we use a toy car instead).The Patrolman system consists of Raspberry Pi, MPU-6050 six-axis accelerometers, GPS, and a power bank for power supply.
+In this project, the team leverage and collect signals from sensors mounted on a testing vehicle (we use a toy car instead).
+The Patrolman system consists of Raspberry Pi, MPU-6050 six-axis accelerometers, GPS, and a power bank for power supply.

   - Accelerometer: MPU-6050 Six-Axis (Gyro + Accelerometer) MEMS